Large Dimension Cellos

-Prior to 1701 the Stradivari workshop built cellos of large dimensions, in keeping with standards that had been established and sustained in Cremona by the Amati family for three generations.
+Prior to 1701, the Stradivari workshop built cellos of large dimensions by today’s standards, in keeping with standards that had been established and sustained in Cremona by the Amati family for three generations.
 Only a few of the large form Amati cellos have survived unaltered.
-Of the 25 pre-1702 Stradivari cellos known today, only the “Medici” (1690) now residing in the Instituto Cherubini of Florence, the “Castelbarco” (1697), housed at the Library of Congress in Washington D.C., and the “Servais” (1701) at the Smithsonian remain intact with their original dimensions.
+Of the 25 pre-1702 Stradivari cellos known today, only the “Medici” (1690), now residing in the Instituto Cherubini of Florence, the “Castelbarco” (1697), housed at the Library of Congress in Washington D.C., and the “Servais” (1701) at the Smithsonian remain intact with their original dimensions.

 By the beginning of the 18th century the evolving orchestral style increasingly included the double bass, which provided extra sonority for an ensemble an octave below the cello line.2 This extra bass support freed up the cello part to take on a more complex role in ensembles.
 A consequent heightened expectation of speed and virtuosity from cellists then and since must have led to both the alteration of preexisting instruments and the development of smaller forms.

 Stradivari’s Cremonese contemporaries, Andrea Guarneri and Francesco Rugeri, had already begun to respond to the demand for smaller form cellos by the 1690s with cellos of just over 71 cm in length.3 Stradivari’s response to these changing demands for cellos was more gradual; while the “Cristiani” cello is smaller than its predecessors, it is still larger than later Stradivari productions.4